 Cuttlebone is lightweight and relatively fragile.
-It should be handled carefully and not subjected to excessive presures that will cause it to crumble.
+It should be handled carefully and not subjected to excessive pressures that will cause it to crumble.
 Its hard outer surface is easily cut through with a thin-bladed saw and the softer interior is carved with simple cutting tools.
 Its substance can withstand the high temperatures of molten metal without disintegration, only becoming charred.

 Because it is easily crushed under pressure, cuttlebone can be used to produce a casting having either relatively smooth surface as when a smooth-surfaced model is pressed into it; or, when carving directly into it, a surface that reproduces the natural pattern and textured structure of alternating hard and soft ridges or striations.
-These ridges can be seen in the demonstration piece on p.
-488-89, and in some of the other illustrations.
+These ridges can be seen in some illustrations.